NeuPhysics/neutrino/docs/oscillations.rst

       \begin{pmatrix}0\\ 1 \end{pmatrix}.

 As we have mentioned, this Hamiltonian is in flavour basis.
 When mixing angle :math:`\theta \to 0`, the eigenvectors are almost eigenvectors of :math:`\mathbf{\sigma_3}` which are electron neutrinos and x type neutrinos.

+.. admonition:: Interesting Limits
+   :class: note

+   Before we really solve the equation of motion, some interesting limits can be shown here.

+   **Interaction :math:`\Delta` is much larger than cacuum mixing terms.** In this case, the Hamiltonian becomes diagonalized and the neutrinos will stay on it's flavour eigenstates in the propagation.

+   **Interaction :math:`\Delta` is much smaller than vacuum mixing terms.** The propagation reduces to vacuum case.

 To see this effect quantitively, we need to diagonalize this Hamiltonian.
 Equivalently, we can rewrite it in the basis of mass eigenstates :math:`\{\ket{nu_L(x)}, \ket{nu_H(x)}\}`,